Skip to Main Content

 • TEACH Act Flow Chart

-Online Image Libraries – Most of these resources are “free to use” for educational purposes, but always check specific limitation of each.
+Most of these resources are “free to use” for educational purposes, but always check specific limitations of each resource.
+More resources are on the Library's Medical Images guide.

 • NIH Image Gallery - The NIH sponsors a centralized image service for the dissemination of primarily scientific, biomedical, and disease related imagery.
 Photos of NIH leadership, labs, buildings, and major historical events are also available.
 Images posted to the NIH Image Gallery are considered free-to-use with credit.